White Tiger (Hector Ayala): 2000s, 2010s, and 2020s

+Characterization

 Fictional character biography

 Hector Ayala was born in the city of San Juan, Puerto Rico.
 He was attending college at Empire State University in New York City, when he found the tiger amulets that the Sons of the Tiger had worn and discarded.
 By putting on all three amulets, he was transformed into a superhuman form called the White Tiger.
 He discovered that wearing all the pendants at once increased his strength and gave him nearly superhuman skill in the martial arts.
 In his alter-ego, Ayala went into action for the first time against a street gang.
 He then battled the Prowler, who believed him to be a murderer.
 The White Tiger battled the Jack of Hearts who also believed him to be behind his father's murder.
 The White Tiger fought off unnamed costumed assailants of the Corporation crime cartel, who were threatening his sister and Jack of Hearts.
 Alongside Jack of Hearts, Shang-Chi, and Iron Fist, the White Tiger fought Stryke and other agents of the Corporation, and learned his brother Filippo was attempting to find employment with Fu Manchu.
 Hector then encountered the Sons of the Tiger.

 Ayala was impersonated by Professor Vasquez, and battled Spider-Man in the confusion.
-Ayala's secret identity was later publicly exposed in a battle with the Lightmaster at Empire State University grounds.
+Ayala's secret identity was later publicly exposed.
 Alongside Spider-Man and Daredevil, he then battled the Masked Marauder, Darter, and Carrion.
 Ayala was later gunned down by Gideon Mace and nearly killed.
 He was operated upon to remove the bullets, and recovered.
 Having gained an unhealthy psychological and physical addiction to the tiger amulets, Hector abandoned his identity as the White Tiger.
 He gave the amulets to a private detective nicknamed Blackbyrd, who returned them to the Sons of the Tiger.
 Hector then moved out west with his girlfriend Holly Gillis.
 After a while, the call to don the amulets and fight evil became too strong and Hector once again became the White Tiger.
 Soon after, Hector was wrongly accused of murder and convicted despite the efforts of his lawyer, Matt Murdock (a.k.a.
 Daredevil).
 Ayala was shot dead trying to escape, shortly before evidence emerged that proved his innocence.